microsoft/SQL_LogScout/README.md

 1. Place the downloaded files on a disk volume where diagnostic logs will be captured.
 An \output* sub-folder will be created automatically by the tool when you start it
 1. Open a Command Prompt and change to the folder where SQL LogScout files reside
-1. Start the tool via `SQL_LogScout.cmd` before or while the issue is occurring
+1. Start the tool via `SQL_LogScout.cmd` before or while the issue is occurring.
+You can use [parameters](#Parameters) to automate the execution and bypass interactive menus.
 1. Select which SQL instance you want to diagnose from a numbered list
 1. Pick one or more [Scenarios](#scenarios) from a menu list (based on the issue under investigation).
 Scenario names can optionally be passed as parameters to the main script (see [Parameters](#Parameters))
 1. Stop the collection when you are ready (by typing "stop" or "STOP")

-## Automate data collection<a name="automate_data_collection"></a>
+## Automate data collection

-SQL LogScout can be executed with multiple switches allowing for full automation and no interaction with menus.
+SQL LogScout can be executed with multiple parameters allowing for full automation and no interaction with menus.
 You can:

 - Provide the SQL Server instance name
 - Schedule start and stop time of data collection
 - Use Quiet mode to accept all prompts automatically
-- Choose the destination folder (delete default or create a new one)
+- Choose the destination output folder (custom location, delete default or create a new one folder)

 See [Parameters](#parameters) and [Example E](#e-execute-sql-logscout-with-multiple-scenarios-and-in-quiet-mode) for detailed information.

-## Interrupt execution<a name="interrupt_execution"></a>
+## Interrupt execution

 If the need arises, you can interrupt the execution of SQL LogScout by pressing **CTRL+C** at any time.
 In some cases you may have to be patient before the CTRL+C is reflected (a few seconds) depending on what is being executed at the time.
 But in most cases the process is immediate.
 It is not recommended to close the Command Prompt window where SQL LogScout is running because this may leave a data collector running on your system.